the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 **Internal Teams**
 We had several collaborators from within our [organisation](https://www.turing.ac.uk/) including:
 - the **Skills Team** who assisted us with:
-    - completeing equity, diversity and inclusion assesment and data proctection forms.
+    - completing equity, diversity and inclusion assessment and data protection forms.
-    - understanding the financial requirements of the event, from paying speaker travel expenses to setting-up a purchase order for an event caterer.
+    - understanding the financial requirements of the event, from paying speaker travel expenses to setting up a purchase order for an event caterer.
     - providing grassroots funding to cover event expenses.
 - the **Facilities Team** who assisted with:
     - delivery of the catering on the day.